mdingena/breakers-guild/certification.md

 ### 0—Dilettante

-When someone enrolls in the Guild to become a breaker, they are classified as a **Dilettante**: an appreciator of the ship-breaking vocation.
+When someone registers with the Guild to become a breaker, they are classified as a **Dilettante**: an appreciator of the ship-breaking vocation.
 The Guild regularly organises training events to help these newcomers get certified.

 * Dilettantes are not permitted to perform **any** operations as laid out in the [Breakers Code](/conduct/introduction), with the **notable exception of Extrication**.